narendrakoganti7/kubernetes/Service/README.md

 see above image the pod internal port 80 connect with service virtual ip and port 80 then again connect Nodeport port with range of 3000 to 32767.

+ClusterIP:

+All times no need internal ip for connecting internal componads, expample back-end and datastorage no need ip.
+That time we need cluster ip